 Please check back with Trinity for monthly updates on youth events and activities.

-For more information please contact Ann Holm at email@example.com, or speak with Pastor Rick or Lisa Stieve anytime.
+For more information please contact our office at firstname.lastname@example.org, or speak with Pastor Rick or Lisa Stieve anytime.

 The Youth Ministry staff and volunteers look forward to seeing your children grow their faith, learn new skills, meet new friends, smile, laugh, and help establish a lifetime passion for God and for helping others.